Wali-dev/Wali-dev/README.md

 ## Hii there,👋 👨‍💻
 ### Coder / Founder
-My name is Cornell and I'm a Electronics Engineering student from New Delhi.I code and solve problems.
+My name is Cornell, an Electronics Engineering student from New Delhi and I code.

 ![Coder / Founder ](https://github.com/Wali-dev/Wali-dev/blob/main/cover.png)